BenMcGarry/AzureIoTLab/_docs/03data/sqldb.md

     It will just say DECIMAL with no bracket.
 Add the (6,2) after the word DECIMAL in the T-SQL window and it will update the drop down in the table above.

-    When you have created all of your fields, right-click on the ConnectionDeviceId line and click Remove Primary Key.
+    When you have created all of your fields, right-click on the Temperature line and click Remove Primary Key.
 The little picture of the key should disappear.

     When you've finished, your table design should look **exactly** as below: